-As already mentioned, sanding the radiator removes loose dry paint and creates just the right friction needed to make it easy for the paint to adhere to its surface.
-Skip this step and you will find it difficult to apply the paint evenly, much less give the surface more color depth.
+Sanding removes loose parts and creates the right friction needed to make it easy for the paint to adhere to its surface.
+If you skip this step, you will find it difficult to apply anything evenly.
+It will much less give the surface more color depth.

-Some painters have a knack for plunging the brush all the way in when carrying out a painting project.
-In truth, submerging the paintbrush a third of the way is more than enough to do the job.
+Some people have a knack for plunging the brush in when carrying out a project.
+In truth, submerging the brush a third of the way is more than enough to do the job.
 Soaking the innermost bristles of the brush is a waste of paint because there’s not enough heft on the handle for them to be of any use.

 5. Skipping prep work

 Skipping prep time is a prelude to disaster.
-If you want to carry out a paint job that will exceed your expectations.
-By scraping off loose paint from radiator’s surface, applying a primer, and cleaning the surface, you’re creating the ideal conditions for receiving paint, thus allowing for more professional results.
+Suppose you want to carry out a paint job that will exceed your expectations.
+Scraping off loose parts from the surface and applying a primer is important.
+It’s also important to clean the surface.
+You’re creating the ideal conditions, thus allowing for more professional results.

 Ready to give your old radiator a nice makeover?

-Painting an old radiator in a way that makes it attractive enough to add more flair and style to your home’s interior is not an impossible task if you know the right way to do it.
-Just follow the tips and tricks mentioned in this comprehensive guide and you’re well on your way!
+Painting an old radiator makes it attractive enough to add more flair and style to your home’s interior.
+It is not impossible if you know the right way to do it.
+Follow the tips and tricks mentioned in this comprehensive guide, and you’re well on your way!
 Good luck!